coleifer/peewee/docs/peewee/sqlite_ext.rst

         *Optional* - specify the name for the table function.
 If not provided, name will be taken from the class name.

+    .. py:attribute:: print_tracebacks = True

+        Print a full traceback for any errors that occur in the table-function's callback methods.
+When set to False, only the generic OperationalError will be visible.

     .. py:method:: initialize(**parameter_values)

         :param parameter_values: Parameters the function was called with.